Quicr/quicr-protocol-spec/naming.md

   for the associated data either by specifying the full or partial names.
   The latter is supported via wildcarding.

-* A QUICR name is composed of 3 components.
-Domain Identifier, Application Instance identifier and the Data Identifier.

 * Named objects should enable caching in relays in a way CDNs cache resources and thus can obtain similar benefits such caching mechanisms would offer.

 ## Named Objects

-The names of each object in QUICR is composed of the following components:
+The names of each object in QuicR is composed of the following components:

 1. Domain Identifier
 2. Application Identifier
 3. Data Identifier

 Domain component uniquely identifies a given application domain.
 This is like a HTTP Origin or an standardized identifier that uniquely identifies the application and a root relay function.

 Application component is scoped under a given Domain.
 This component identifies aspects specific to a given application instance hosted under a given domain (e.g. which movie or meeting identifier).

-Data identifier component is application defined and controlled.
-In cases where media being delivered is naturally grouped into independently consumable groups (video group of pictures, for example), this component is composed of set of such groups, which are in turn made up of set of objects (video frames idr, p-frame within a given gop).
+Data identifier identifies aspects of application, for example reprsentation_id in a CMAF segment or video stream from a conference user.
+In cases where media being delivered is naturally grouped into independently consumable groups (video group of picture or audio synchronization points for example), this component is futher composed into set of such groups, which are in turn made up of set of objects (video frames idr, p-frame within a  given gop).
 Each such group is identified by a monotonically increasing integer and objects within the group are also identified by another set of monotonically increasing integers.
 The groupID and objectID start at 0.

 Example: In the example below the domain component identifies acme.meeting.com domain, the application component identifies an